 Home Page of Dr. David A. Roffman (PhD, Physics)

 WHO READS THIS SITE?
 We did not start to look up the IP addresses of those who were reading this site until the fall of 2014.
-When we did we were surprised to see that readers fell into the following categories: (1) NASA and the U.S. military; (2) The Kremlin and other Russian sites (which are apparently associated with their space program); (3) European, Chinese and Japanese sites which are associated with universities interested in spaceflight.
+When we did we were surprised to see that readers fell into the following categories: (1) NASA; (2) military personnel from the United States, United Kingdom, Australia, and Finland (likely associated the Finnish Meteorological Institute that created the pressure sensor for Mars Phoenix and MSL); (3) The Kremlin and other Russian sites (which are apparently associated with their space program); (4) European, Chinese and Japanese sites which are associated with universities interested in spaceflight.
 In eight cases we were able to make a direct link to the European Space Agency; as well as the German and Spanish Space Agencies.
-However immediately before and very much after the ESA's ExoMars 2016 crash there was a surge in readers from the Thales-Alena Space-Italy Group which was responsible for the entry and descent of ExoMars 2016; (4) university students looking for help with computer programming or basic physics, and (5) others who appear to be just the curious.
+However immediately before and very much after the ESA's ExoMars 2016 crash there was a surge in readers from the Thales-Alena Space-Italy Group which was responsible for the entry and descent of ExoMars 2016; (5) university students looking for help with computer programming or basic physics, and (6) others who appear to be just the curious.
 I don't maintain an active blog on this site.
 My father does on his MarsCorrect.com site.
-The Mars-related articles found here are usually carried on his site too, so unless you want to make a job offer to me, please contact him via his blog there or at his e-mail address at email@example.com.
-Note: now that I have my PhD in physics (after completing my postdoc at Yale) I am open to all job offers that are intellectually and financially rewarding
+The Mars-related articles found here are usually carried on his site too, so unless you want to make a job offer to me, please contact him via his blog there or at his e-mail address at firstname.lastname@example.org.
+Note: now that I have my PhD in physics (after completing my postdoc at Yale) I am open to all job offers that are intellectually and financially rewarding.